samwzz/flex_project/docs/README.md

 Using this app, users will be able to:

 - [ ] Create new account, login, guest/demo login (user authentication)
-- [ ] See nearby gluten free restaurants
+- [ ] See nearby gluten free restaurants using geolocation
-- [ ] Search for restaurants
+- [ ] Search for restaurants and contact via phone/text
 - [ ] Add restaurants to database
 - [ ] Restaurant rating (thumbs up/ thumbs down)